JefferyLim/ec513_final_project/docs/milestones/milestone3.md

 7. (User mode) Successfully reads from memory, and is able to continue writing to memory location.

-## Finding Vulnerabilities and Example Traces
+## Interesting Discoveries

 So far, we have been unable to generate any trace where we can see microarchitectural changes due to branch mispredictions.

-## Finding Anything Interesting

-We actually have found one interesting behavior where the Dromajo emulator and the verilator simulation shows different behavior.
-It's quite interesting because it is an example of buggy software.
+However, we have found an interesting behavior due to a software bug, where not flushing the TLB causes the user to continue reading from memory that is privileged.
+This is considered more of a software bug than hardware, as we read that it is the software that is responsible for flushing the TLB.
+We discovered this due to the Dromajo emulator and the verilator simulation showing different behavior.
 Dromajo shows that a privilege fault should occur, but the verilator simulation does not show that.
 We will be going over this example in our presentation.

+We actually have found one interesting behavior where

 ## Understanding of Faults